 Canada has two official languages – English and French.
 Target’s website was not localized or translated for 7.2 million French-speaking Canadians, except the check-out page.
 Also, the website allowed customers to select their currency as USD when the selected region would be ‘Canada.’
 This meant that customers saw double the cost of the item at check out as the total amount would include Canadian taxes and duties.

-Takeaway: Before you launch your eCommerce website into a new market, it’s wise to ensure that you have a localized customer experience in place.
-This experience includes researching about the target region’s linguistic diversity and translating content to make it convenient for every customer to access information on your site.
+Takeaway: Before you launch your eCommerce website into a new market, it’s wise to ensure that you have localized customer experience in place.
+This experience includes researching the target region’s linguistic diversity and translating content to make it convenient for every customer to access information on your site.
 Also, localizing currencies and prices are very essential.
 Confusing the customer at the check-out stage leads to cart abandonment and loss of trust.

 Creating an end-to-end localized experience for your eCommerce brand takes some time, effort, and money.
 On the other hand, localizing your eCommerce listings or website is half the battle won.
 You would’ve done your part to ensure that your potential customers feel like the entire experience was designed especially for them.
 And what is better than appealing to your customers in all parts of the world?